-Comparison of the chart of Figure 42 with that of Figure 43 demonstrates that for many traffic patterns, liquid scheduling allows to increase the aggregate throughput by a factor of two compared with topology-unaware round-robin scheduling.
+Comparison of the chart of Figure 42 with that of Figure 43 demonstrates that for many traffic patterns, liquid scheduling allows an increase in the aggregate throughput by a factor of two compared with topology-unaware round-robin scheduling.
 The gain is especially significant for large topologies and heavy traffics.